Mushroom & Herb Bread Stuffing recipe

 • Salt and pepper

-If you have time – Then cut a large loaf of crusty french style bread up into 1″ cubes and lay out flat on a cookie sheet overnight or for a few hours.
+Cut a large loaf of crusty French style bread up into 1″ cubes and lay it out flat on a cookie sheet overnight or for a few hours.
 Turn the pieces over about 3-4 hours in so that both sides can dry out fully.

 I don’t think ahead and always get stuck waiting to the last minute so ….